 This website is intended to be of use and interest to people living in and around the parish of Allensmore in South Herefordshire.
 It provides information about what’s going on, local groups, the Parish Council, the Church, local history and more.

-This site has recently been rebuilt.
-If you have any suggestions or queries, please email email@example.com
+If you have any suggestions or queries about this website, please email firstname.lastname@example.org

 The Parish Council

 The Parish Council meets every other month.
 For information about the membership, meetings and more go to Allensmore Parish Council

 Neighbourhood Development Plan